ksdok/cv-interactif-ia/README.md

 A sophisticated, interactive CV application powered by AI that uses Retrieval-Augmented Generation (RAG) to provide intelligent answers about a candidate's professional profile, skills, and experience.

-## 🎯 Project Overview
+## Project Overview

 This is a modern Next.js application that transforms a static CV into an **interactive conversational experience**.
 Visitors can ask questions about the candidate's background, skills, projects, and experience in natural language (French or English), and an AI assistant powered by Claude provides accurate, contextual responses.

 ### Key Features

-- **🤖 AI-Powered Chat Interface** - Ask questions about the candidate's CV and get intelligent responses
+- **AI-Powered Chat Interface** - Ask questions about the candidate's CV and get intelligent responses
-- **📚 Retrieval-Augmented Generation (RAG)** - Answers are grounded in actual CV data, not hallucinations
+- **Retrieval-Augmented Generation (RAG)** - Answers are grounded in actual CV data, not hallucinations
-- **💼 Job Matching** - Analyze how well your CV matches specific job descriptions with AI-powered analysis
+- **Job Matching** - Analyze how well your CV matches specific job descriptions with AI-powered analysis
-- **🌙 Dark Mode Support** - Comfortable viewing in any lighting condition
+- **Dark Mode Support** - Comfortable viewing in any lighting condition
-- **🛡️ Enterprise-Grade Security** - Multiple layers of protection against attacks
+- **Enterprise-Grade Security** - Multiple layers of protection against attacks
-- **⚡ Fast & Responsive** - Built with Next.js 16 for optimal performance
+- **Fast & Responsive** - Built with Next.js 16 for optimal performance
-- **🌍 Bilingual** - Supports French and English seamlessly
+- **Bilingual** - Supports French and English seamlessly
-- **📱 Mobile-Friendly** - Works perfectly on all devices
+- **Mobile-Friendly** - Works perfectly on all devices

-## 🏗️ Technology Stack
+## Technology Stack

 ### Frontend
 - **Next.js 16** - React framework with App Router